 - What provisions you want to make in case you die or become suddenly incapacitated

 The first scenario presumes that you will be alive at the time you decide to transfer your business to someone else.
-For this purpose, the savvy attorneys at Your Legacy Legal Care will help you draft your original business succession documents and will make sure to help update them regularly as your circumstances change.
+For this purpose, our savvy business succession planning attorney will help you draft your original succession documents and will make sure to help update them regularly as your circumstances change.
 In order to facilitate a smooth transition when the time comes, we will also assist you in communicating your chosen plan to your family and employees.

 Who Will Take Over?